adkendall/DHPDocs/docs/Business Services/ecs.rst

 the HL7 FHIR specifications.
 All provisions of HL7 FHIR DSTU 2 [1]_
 apply unless changes are described in this document.

+**The details of the FHIR profile for the ECS Service can be found in a dedicated chapter.**

 The following is additional information to explain key aspects of the technical implementation.